Best ice cream makers 2025 – tried and tested by our expert team for effortless frozen treats at home

 Are ice cream makers worth it?

-This, as with many questions, depends.
-I like nice ice cream and I like it often.
+This, as with many questions, depends on what your needs are.
+I like good ice cream and I like eating it often.
 For Ben & Jerry’s or Häagen-Dazs, each tub costs around $8.
 That can mount up.
 Not to mention the additives, sugars, and ingredients that you often find in store-bought products.
-For someone who is interested in ice cream and eager to make their own flavor combinations, an ice cream maker is worth it.
-If you’re half-hearted, not really interested in ice cream, sorbet, or frozen yogurt, you can make ice cream yourself maybe once or twice a year and you won’t miss an ice cream maker.
+For someone who is interested in ice cream and eager to create their own flavor combinations, an ice cream maker is worth it.
+If you’re half-hearted, not really interested in ice cream, sorbet, or frozen yogurt, you can make ice cream yourself maybe once or twice a year, then you won’t miss an ice cream maker.

 Sign up to the Homes & Gardens newsletter